krishna-waidande/krishna-waidande.github.io/trello.md

 On January 9, 2017, Atlassian announced its intent to acquire Trello for $425 million.
 The transaction was made with $360 million in cash, while the remaining $65 million was made with shares and options.

 ---
-I started to use Trello a few months back.
-It really helps me to keep track of my task.
-On Trello we can create a board, cards, to-do list much more things.
-I update my Trello board regularly. so it helps me to remember all the task.
+On Trello we can create a board, cards, to-do list, Check-list, add reminders much more things.

 There are 4 sections on my Trello board.

 + `TO-DO`: When any new task assigns to me I create a ticket for this task and put under the TO-DO list.

-+ `Doing`: I keep those tickets under Doing list on which I am currently working on.
-I maintain a status of the current task in this ticket.
-I make note of my task here. so later also if I come on this task after a day or 2-3 days later I can recall all the things.
++ `Doing`: I keep those tickets under Doing list on which I am currently working on.I make note of my task here. so later also if I come on this task after a day or 2-3 days later I can recall all the things.

 + `On-Hold`: Suppose any task postponed, as like any meeting with the client or we have sent a mail to the client about requirements so until requirements come from a client this task goes on On-Hold.